Viper (Madame Hydra): Fictional character biography

 Later she blackmailed Wolverine into marrying her as a means to secure her criminal empire in Madripoor.
 Although this was a marriage of convenience, she did request to consummate the arrangement.
 Some time later, her body was briefly inhabited by the spirit of Ogun, and Wolverine mortally wounded her as a means of driving the spirit from her dying body.
 In return for seeking medical attention to save her life, Wolverine demanded a divorce.
-It is later implied that she actually had feelings for Wolverine.